MarceloCastelo/MCB.Packages/docs/environment-setup.md

 # **Environment Setup**

 ### **Requirements**
-- Docker installed and correctly running in your environment
+- Docker and Docker Compose installed and correctly running in your environment
 - Docker network's ip ranges available
   - 172.18.xxx.xxx for developer network
   - 172.19.xxx.xxx for testing network